syyrmb/RawPedia/content/Film_Negative/index.md

 ## Usage

-1. Open a raw photo of a negative.
+1. Open a photo of a negative.
-2. In the Raw tab, activate the Film Negative tool.
+2. In the Color tab, activate the Film Negative tool.
 3. Optionally, you can try to automatically set more accurate red and blue ratio values.
 To do so, click the "Pick neutral spots" button, then click on a neutral light and dark spot in the photographed